Brad Pitt And Johnny Depp Are Smiling And Partying Like It’s 1999: Music And Old Friends Take The Sting Out

 Brad Pitt and Johnny Depp are smiling again, partying again and enjoying life despite their messy divorces.
 Depp’s divorce finalized today, and while the custody battle continues for Pitt, Brad seems to be a lot more relaxed since the public accusations from Angelina Jolie have finally stopped.

 Brad Pitt’s beautiful smile returned as he hung out with Sting and Chris Cornell of Soundgarden.
-Brad Pitt in no longer sequestered in private.
-First Pitt surprised everyone, by presenting at the Golden Globes January 8, and most recently Brad appearing with Sting and Cornell at the EBMRF Benefit in Malibu.
+Brad Pitt is no longer sequestered in private.
+First Pitt surprised everyone by presenting at the Golden Globes on January 8, and most recently Brad appearing with Sting and Cornell at the EBMRF Benefit in Malibu.

 •12 January, 1990• •Concert Hall, Toronto, ON, Canada• Tour: Louder Than Love Song: LOUD LOVE “Soon the adonis-like Cornell was standing on local stages, shirtless and wild-haired, unleashing his otherworldly operatic screams.
 It wasn’t just that he screamed though, anyone can do that.
 His piercing voice has an unusual emotional precision.
 Even from their earliest recordings, like their tracks on the 1985 compilation Deep Six, he nails each melody like a bullet hitting its target at close range.
 Unlike most rock singers, Cornell looked at his voice as a work-in-progress.
 He spent hours every day singing so hard that the neighbors could always hear him a capella, keeping his vocal chords in shape just as athletes train their bodies.”- Circus Magazine, 1997 #soundgarden #kimthayil #mattcameron #chriscornell #jasoneverman